-VW and Ford mull alliance to develop and make transporter vans: sources
+VW, Ford discuss alliance to develop and make transporter vans: sources

 Ford in Europe had no immediate comment.

-Reporting by Jan Schwartz; Writing by Edward Taylor; Editing by Douglas Busvine and Sabine Wollrab
+Reporting by Jan Schwartz; Additional reporting by Joe White in Detroit; Writing by Edward Taylor; Editing by Sabine Wollrab and Adrian Croft